samd-systems/palo-alto-labs/Incident-SSL-Forward-Proxy-Scope-Failure-on-Palo-Alto-NGFW/README.md

 ## Impact

-A user connected to the guest network was unable to access external HTTPS websites, preventing normal web browsing from the affected device.
+Web browsing from the guest network was unsuccessful for the affected device, preventing access to external HTTPS websites.

 ## Symptoms Observed